echau01/Tetris-Clone/README.md

 - As a user, I want to be able to add an entry (containing my score, name, and lines cleared) to a scoreboard after the game is over.
 - As a user, I want to be able to move pieces horizontally.
+- As a user, I want to be able to move pieces vertically.
 - As a user, I want to be able to rotate pieces.
 - As a user, I want to be able to clear line(s) by completely filling a row with the tiles of tetrominoes.
 - As a user, I want to be able to see my current in-game score.